r0dn3y7/phase-0-completing-assignments-codegrade/README.md

    test your code.
-6. Once all your tests are passing, it's time to submit your assignment - or is it?
+6. Once all your tests are passing, it's time to submit your assignment - or is it? t there.

-### Pushing your Changes to GitHub

-If you go to your **forked** version of the assignment on GitHub, you'll see that the `myfile.md` file you created is not there.
 Notice in the screenshot below, for example, `myfile.md` exists in the local VS Code editor, but not anywhere in the forked GitHub repo.